Visit the Justice & Police Museum

-Explore the museum on your own or ask our friendly staff for information about our tours.
+Explore the museum on your own or ask our friendly staff for information about our daily tours.

-At 11am and 3.30pm we offer a family-friendly Bushrangers Behind Bars courtroom experience, where everyone is welcome to join in a mock trial of bushranger John Vane (a member of the Ben Hall Gang).
+At 11.30am we offer a family-friendly Bushrangers Behind Bars courtroom experience, where everyone is welcome to join in a mock trial of bushranger John Vane (a member of the Ben Hall Gang).

 - 2.30pm (on Saturdays & Sundays) adults can join in our Murder in the Museum tour.